XPhantomad/VRB-CROM-TransportChainSwarm2/README.md

 ## Quick Start: Start Transport Chain Swarm

 - click on the binder item above and open the environment
+- disable the simple switch in the bottom left corner
 - open a virtual desktop from the launcher
 - open a terminal and run in "repo" directory:
   - ```chmod +x ./Context-Role-Oriented-Transport-Chain-Swarm/VRBrun.sh```